 - Allow the muffins to cool to room temperature before removing from the pan and serving.

-- Store these vegan blackberry muffins in an airtight container in the fridge for up to three days or freeze them for up to six months.
+- Store these gluten-free blackberry muffins in an airtight container in the fridge for up to three days or freeze them for up to six months.